P79N6A/server/README.md

 </td></tr>

 <tr><td style="white-space: nowrap"><b>Triple</b></td><td>
-<b>yield</b> and <b>do</b> keywords denote producing and consuming code, stackable into pipelines <a href=ruby/message.news.rb.html>(feed example)</a>.
+<b>yield</b> and <b>do</b> keywords denote producing and consuming code, stackable into pipelines <a href=ruby/message.rb.html>(feed example)</a>.
 args[0,1] are URI strings, arg[2] a resource or literal (JSON value)
 </td></tr>

 <tr><td style="white-space: nowrap"><b>Page</b></td><td>
-a page could be a depth or breadth-first traverse of directories, or a narrowing of the default-set matching a regular-expression. we provide <a href=ruby/search.fs.rb.html>some defaults</a> and hooks to add more
+a page could be a depth or breadth-first traverse of directories, or a narrowing of the default-set matching a regular-expression. we provide <a href=ruby/search.rb.html>some defaults</a> and hooks to add more
 </td></tr>

 <tr><td><b>Abstract</b></td><td>
-content can be voluminous. summarizers are <a href=ruby/message.mail.rb.html>definable</a> on RDF-types
+content can be voluminous. summarizers can be defined per RDF-type
 </td></tr>

 </table>